Other benefits available to Multnomah County Employees.

 For further information or to make an appointment, please call 866-750-1327.
 You can also seek services through eAccess at: MYRBH.com, using the Access Code: GoMultCo

-The County provides an emergency travel assistance program to employees and eligible members of their household.
+The County provides an travel assistance program to employees and eligible members of their household.
 The service is provided through the Standard.
-This program can help with emergency medical services while traveling 100 or more miles from home.
-Services are available worldwide and can include: hospital admission coordination; emergency medical evacuation; medically supervised transportation home; legal and interpreter referrals; Rx replacement assistance and other referral services.
+This program can help with services while traveling 100 or more miles from home.
+Services are available worldwide and can include: pre-travel checklists, travel guides, hospital admission coordination; emergency medical evacuation; medically supervised transportation home; legal and interpreter referrals; Rx replacement assistance, other referral services, and online assistance.

 within the US: 800-527-0218